New York’s Climate Plan Needs Nuclear Energy

 In November 2022, New York State Energy Research and Development Authority (NYSERDA) presented the benefits of adding nuclear generation capacity to the state’s climate plans: New Yorkers can save money, resources, and land by reducing the amount of intermittent generation capacity and storage needs.
 Now the state needs to plan and incentivize the development of nuclear plants to meet climate commitments while underwriting energy security and societal prosperity.

-New York’s “Tale of Two Grids”: while upstate New York has one of the cleanest grids on the planet, thanks to nuclear and hydro generation, downstate New York is almost entirely fossil powered.
+New York’s “Tale of Two Grids”: while upstate New York has one of the cleanest grids on the planet, thanks to nuclear and hydro generation, downstate New York is majority fossil powered.
+This contrast was dramatically increased after the shut down of Indian Point.
+In 2019 (when Indian Points two reactors were still fully operational), downstate New York’s electric grid was only 67% from fossil fuels.
+By 2023, this number climbed to 89%.

 The below chart from research by Dr. Leonard Rodberg and colleagues.
 It illustrates the hourly gap between the 2040 demand and the output of the generation resource mix, as proposed by New York State.
 It accounts for solar and wind output based on New York’s weather (both onshore and offshore), and finds that for many evenings in the winter, and even some in mid-summer, there would be insufficient generation to meet the load.
 The power/duration profile of the residual hourly gap.